 Biological Recording is the accurate identification and documenting of biodiversity.
 Hundreds of British ecologists have gone on to carry out invaluable work for the likes of the National Trust, the Wildlife Trusts, the Natural History Museum after graduating from the programmes

 The courses cater for people in full time employment and attended by students from all parts of Britain, Ireland and mainland Europe.

 Identification courses such as the University Certificate (UCert) and MSc are taught at Field Studies council centres around the country with most of them at Preston Montford field centre just outside Shrewsbury.

-Day schools are taught at The Gateway education centre.
+Day courses are taught at The Gateway education centre.

-At The Gateway we also offer identification day schools on a range of plant and animal identification plus workshops in microscopy.
-We run the BSBIís Field Identification Skills Certificates here and we also host biological recording conferences.
+At The Gateway we also offer identification day courses on a range of plant and animal identification plus workshops in microscopy.
+We run the BSBI's Field Identification Skills Certificates here and we also host biological recording conferences.